Phantomaster/community_translation/README.md

 ![alt text](https://github.com/Phantomaster/community_translation/blob/master/localization-doc.jpg)

-Name the file by your language and upload it here!
+Name the file by your language and upload it here! (host it on your github or wherever you like and give me link or send your translation here: homie.patreon@gmail.com)